A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Literature Review

-There have been several extensions to TSPD, and FSTSP introduced and studied in the literature. \citet{murray2020multiple} proposes mFSTSP in which the truck can collaborate with multiple drones in order to deliver parcels.
-As part of their work, they develop an MILP formulation as well as a heuristic algorithm for solving the problem. \citet{gonzalez2020truck} also proposes that the drone can visit multiple customers during the course of each trip as a generalization of the FSTSP.
-This problem is referred to as truck-drone team logistics (TDTL), an MILP formulation is presented, and an iterated greedy approach is applied to solve it.

-Most studies have focused either on TSPD or FSTSP, with a few exceptions, such as \citet{de2020variable}, which is implemented in both problem settings.
+Most studies have focused either on TSPD or FSTSP, with a few exceptions, such as \citet{de2020variable}, which solves the problem in both settings.
 It is also important to note that the existing algorithms for TSPD are not exempt from the trade-off rule between solution quality and running time.
 This work aims to solve both problems, with a particular focus on the disparities in underlying assumptions, and testing on a range of instances from the literature reveals that our method can provide viable solutions in a reasonable amount of time.